Transportation in Markham, Ontario: Privately controlled

-How Highway 407 works is that every time the customer uses the route, the camera installed above the on-ramps take record of the transponder, leased by the Highway 407.
-The transponder holds information of the customer's automobile, and thus will mail the bill to the transponder's holder's residence.
-In case of the customer has no transponder, the camera takes a photo of the vehicle's licence plate, and a video toll charge will apply.
-If the customer fails to pay, an interest would be added to the owed amount.
-The fee would be charged when the customer attempts to renew their driver's licence.
+Every time a customer uses the route, the cameras installed above every on ramp and offramp take a record of the transponder, which is leased by the Highway 407.
+The transponder holds information of the customer's automobile, and a bill will be mailed to the transponder holder's residence.
+If the customer has no transponder, the camera takes a photo of the vehicle's licence plate, and a video toll charge will apply.
+If the customer fails to pay, an interest is added to the owed amount.
+The fee is charged when the customer attempts to renew their driver's licence.

 Highway 407 primarily serves Markham from Yonge Street to York-Durham Line.
 The highway connects Markham with Clarington to the east, and Burlington to the west.

 Steeles Avenue

 The entire length of Steeles Avenue (East) within Markham boundaries (Yonge Street to York-Durham Line) is under the jurisdiction of the City of Toronto government.
-Repairs and maintenance (i.e., snow removal) of the road is done by Toronto Transportation.
-Signage is provided by Toronto as well.
+Repairs and maintenance (such as snow removal) of the road are provided by Toronto Transportation, and signage is also provided by Toronto.
 Policing on both sides of Steeles Avenue is the responsibility of Toronto Police Service.